-“The weapons communicate with each other when engaged, one thing we are hoping is you and Leta will speak using telepathy so you might help her disengage the device on the base of her neck, without killing her.”
+“The weapons communicate with each other when engaged.
+One thing we are hoping is you and Leta will speak using telepathy so you might help her disengage the device on the base of her neck, without killing her.”

-Zeta stared at him with a look of disgust, “is there anything you are sure of?”
+Zeta stared at him with a look of disgust.
+“Is there anything you are sure of?”

 “Yes, your highness, you are Queen.”

-That was almost amusing, or she would have taken his head where he stood.
+That was almost amusing.
+Or she would have taken his head where he stood.
 Zeta asked Lar to leave the room.
 She had a lot to process, and she was not sure if she was asleep or not.
 Lar left the room, pleased the Queen had returned.
 And if he knew her, based on the woman he had watched her become, she was about to make a splash in the universe.

 “Zeta, if this recording has activated, it means you have returned to Theros.
-I know the news of our deaths must sadden you, since you did not remember we existed.
+I know the news of our deaths must sadden you, since you might not remember we existed.
 Your mother and I had no greater joy than to bring you and your sister into the world.
 I never thought I could love anyone as much or more than I loved your mother.
 The two of you popped out, and I was in love.
 Your mother teased me about the tears I cried, which is fine; you are my baby girls.
 It brings me to the matter at hand.
 We have just taken you to planet Earth, so you will be safe from the war that is going on between Theros and Erda.
 It has always been a tradition in the royal family to protect the oldest child in times of emergencies, or threats to the throne.
 Your mother and I discussed it and decided that we would not sacrifice either of you.
 Either both of you would survive or neither of you would.
 When we entered the nursery to get Leta, her nurse was stepping into a portal and taking her to Erda.
 Your mother was inconsolable, and it killed her, her heart stopped beating, and so did my heart.
-She made me promise that I would get your sister and take her to you.
+She made me promise I would get your sister and take her to you.
 I made that promise, but if you see this recording, I failed to bring her back.
 You have returned to Theros for two reasons, one to rule as the Queen of your people, and two, if your sister is alive, bring her home.
-You have the bloodline of warriors going back over three hundred thousand years.
+Your bloodline of warriors goes back over three hundred thousand years.
 You can go through the archives and see the heroes who have worn our name.
 We have fought for justice and truth and challenged injustice anywhere.
 We have always lifted our swords to help those in need.
-Zeta bring your sister home.
+Zeta, bring your sister home.
 When the two of you are together, there is a gift, you share, and it will give you both the advantage you will need to escape from Erda.
 That is my message to you, my daughter.
 You have the codes to our armor room transmitted to your memory.
-You will know what to do if the codes are required.
+You will know what to do if it requires the codes.
 I wish I could see the woman you have become.
 If you are anything like your mother, you must be a fierce warrior to behold.
 Until we meet again, I love you.
 Kiss Leta for me when you bring her home and please tell her I tried to save her.
 I died with your names uttered with my last breath.
-I requested that Lar remove any video associated with the last battle if I fell, he was told to save only the video up to that point.”
+I requested Lar remove any video associated with the last battle if I fell, he was told to save only the video up to that point.”

 The video ended; Zeta sat there seething for what seemed like hours.
 Zeta summoned Lar to return.
 He walked in and bowed low to greet his Queen.